By panning, you can blur the background to convey a sense of speed.

 - AF area options are limited to [1-point AF], [Flexible Zone AF 1], [Flexible Zone AF 2], and [Flexible Zone AF 3].

 - The default setting is .
-Note that is not available.
+Note that and are not available.

 - Flash photography is not available.